larromba/Data-Privacy/README.md

 * Move its contents to: `/Thunderbird/Profiles/<MY_PROFILE>.default/Mail/Local Folders/`
 * Restart Thunderbird and it should appear in the `Local Folders` section.
 If you can't this section, click `View -> Layout -> Folder Pane`.

 You must then decide how to access your email.
 Whilst web browsers are commonplace, any time spent browsing leaves you more vulnerable to tracking.
-One solution is to use a software email client, such as [Thunderbird](https://www.thunderbird.net/en-GB/) which can be configured to prevent [web-beacons and tracking pixels](https://en.wikipedia.org/wiki/Web_beacon).
+One solution is to use a software email client, such as [Thunderbird](https://www.thunderbird.net/en-GB/) which can be configured to prevent [web-beacons and tracking pixels](https://en.wikipedia.org/wiki/Web_beacon) ([more info](https://www.bbc.com/news/technology-56071437)).
 However, web clients store information on your computer, which can be a target for malware, or pose a security risk if your laptop is stolen.

 If you want to keep your existing setup with minimal changes (e.g. everything works as before - notes, calendar, emails on your phone, etc), [Posteo](https://posteo.de/en) seems a good option.
 Whilst it’s a German company (within the 14 eyes), and German law is [becoming more worrisome](https://old.reddit.com/r/tutanota/comments/dwqqzs/tutanota_its_not_safe/), they don’t keep logs, even if they were almost forced to start logging [ip addresses](https://www.zdnet.com/article/log-free-email-provider-posteo-you-must-log-user-ip-addresses-court-rules/).